 - Dry Shampoo My hair was a hot mess the entire time and I didn’t get to take a shower as early as I wanted.
 Dry Shampoo would have gone a long way to make me feel a little less greasy!

 So there you have it, my wish I had items, didn’t need, and must-haves for my first delivery.
-I can’t wait to show you what I’m packing the second time around!
+Find out what I packed for my second baby here!

 Lots of the items above could be added to your baby registry as well, meaning you can get them at a shower or score a great discount on them once you receive your registry completion discount (usually 8-10 weeks before your due date).